commontk/dcmjs/README.md

 See License.txt for information on using and contributing.

+This package is intended for use in browser environments.
+For server side use probably you want to call to the corresponding natively compiled dcmtk executables.

 <table>
 <tr><td>To see javascript that uses <code>dcmjs.js</code> see the
 <code>gh-pages</code> branch of